Kids classes

 Seii is the first requirement when entering our program.
 Seii encapsulates sincerity, faith, and trust.
 One must first place trust in the school, the efficacy of the techniques, and of course, classmates and teachers.

 Kinro is the labor and exertion that is required when learning and earnestly committing to one’s development.
-This is why we say everything is earned in our school.
-There are no shortcuts and the student will learn that everything worth doing requires Kinro.
+This is why we say accomplishments are truly earned in our school.
+There are no shortcuts and the student will learn that everything worth doing requires kinro.

 Kenshiki is knowledge, insight, and awareness.
 There is a dignity to this type of knowledge.
 It comes with a depth of understanding why we do martial arts and the responsibilities that go with such skills.